+Not placing the 1000 points riichi bet:

+Not saying "riichi" or "reach":

+Not rotating the first discard:

-Not placing the 1000 points riichi bet: Not penalized, the mistake should be corrected.
-Not saying "riichi" or "reach": Dead hand, the riichi declaration is voided.
+Dead hand, the riichi declaration is voided.

-• Not rotating the discard: Dead hand, the riichi declaration is voided.
+Dead hand, the riichi declaration is voided.

-• Declaring riichi on an open hand: Dead hand, the riichi declaration is voided.
+Dead hand, the riichi declaration is voided.

 Declaring riichi on a noten hand (noten riichi): Chonbo.
 Invalid concealed kantsu after having declared riichi: Chonbo.